VSciFlight/IITC_trado_final_project/README.md

 <br>
 <br>
-<h4>After wandering and testing the site I do not suggest to publish it due a big number of failed tests</h4>
+<h4>After wandering and testing the site I do NOT suggest to publish it due a big number of failed tests</h4>